 A.9.2.2.3.
 Cross interference

-The spectral resolution of the H2O wavelength shall be within 0.5 per cm in order to minimise cross interference from other gases present in the exhaust gas.
+The spectral resolution of the H2O wavelength shall be have a nominal value ≤ 0.5 cm-1 in order to minimise cross interference from other gases present in the exhaust gas.

-CO2 interference shall be verified for FTIR analyzers using the procedures described in A.9.2.2.3.1.
+CO2 interference shall be verified for FTIR analyzers using the procedures described in paragraph A.9.2.2.3.1.

 Good engineering judgment shall be used to determine other interference species for FTIR analyzers.
 Possible interference species include, but are not limited to: CO, NO, C2H4, and C7H8.
-Interference verification shall be performed using the procedures described in A.9.2.2.3.1., replacing occurrences of CO2 with the targeted interferent species.
+Interference verification shall be performed using the procedures described in paragraph A.9.2.2.3.1., replacing occurrences of CO2 with the targeted interferent species.

 This verification for CO2 may be omitted for engines operating only on hydrogen.For each analyzer the H2O infrared absorption band shall be determined.
 For each H2O infrared absorption band, good engineering judgment shall be used to determine interference species to use in the verification.